Brendan Gallagher: Will All Blacks be fresh to go again?

 2. Brendan Gallagher

 have lost only two of their 27 matches to date – there was also a draw against Australia in 2014 – so the search for signs of weakness is clearly on-going.
-Nothing thus far has derailed them, other than the quick fire three-match tournament in 2015 ahead of the when a rare loss first up in Australia put them on the back foot and saw the All Blacks finish runners up.
+Nothing thus far has derailed them, other than the quick fire three-match tournament in 2015 ahead of the when a rare loss first up in Australia put them on the back foot and saw the finish runners up.

 But perhaps there is a glimmer of hope this summer.
-The came very close to nicking the recent series and chipped away significantly at New Zealand’s aura of invincibility.
+The British and Irish came very close to nicking the recent series and chipped away significantly at New Zealand’s aura of invincibility.
 They do occasionally make mistakes and get rattled, just as if you put them under enough pressure they will start missing tackles and shots at goal.
 They are not supermen.
 Just very good rugby players.

 And how fresh will the All Blacks be over the coming weeks?
-That was a massive peak against the Lions and to ‘go again’ so quickly will be quite a challenge, especially for those who have also been putting in the hard yards in the closing stages of the competition.
+That was a massive peak against the Lions and to ‘go again’ so quickly will be quite a challenge, especially for those who have also been putting in the hard yards in the closing stages of the Super Rugby competition.
 As any athlete will tell you peaking for two – or even three – Championships per year is a very tricky business.

 We have only one real comparison in rugby’s modern era and that came in 2005 when arguably the strongest ever All Blacks team dismissed the Lions in an almost routine and pre-emptory fashion devoid of all the angst and stress we saw this summer.